Osborne's star rises along with Britain's economy

 Interest rates are at a historic low, house prices are rising, unemployment is falling, and the budget deficit is down by a third since 2010 when Cameron's government took office with the Liberal Democrats as a junior partner.

-For Osborne, the youngest Chancellor of the Exchequer in more than 100 years when he took the job in 2010 at just 38, it is a remarkable turnaround.
+For Osborne, the youngest Chancellor of the Exchequer, or finance minister, in more than 100 years when he took the job in 2010 at just 38, it is a remarkable turnaround.

-Earlier this year, some MPs in his own party said the 42-year-old had become an electoral liability.
-Today, many of those same MPs are speculating about his chances of succeeding Cameron as prime minister.
+Earlier this year, some lawmakers in his own party said the 42-year-old had become an electoral liability.
+Today, many of those same lawmakers are speculating about his chances of succeeding Cameron as prime minister.

 His allies, nicknamed 'Osbornites', have recently been promoted in a ministerial reshuffle, and Britain's right-leaning press is running upbeat headlines about the economy.